-So you have made some lovely items to sell on Etsy, Folksy, eBay or perhaps your own website.
-And now you are wondering how to describe your products so as to attract customers and get lots of sales.
+So you have made some lovely items to sell on Etsy, Folksy, eBay or perhaps on your own website.
+And now you are wondering how to describe your products to attract customers and get lots of sales.

 Here are some ideas of things that you should include in your descriptions.
-Use it as a handy checklist when posting new items online.
+You can use it as a handy checklist when posting new items online.

 What to Include in your Listings: